Skip to main content

 • Interest in intellectual property, business development, and technology commercialization

-• Strong written and verbal communication skills, with the ability to explain complex ideas to non-specialists
+• Strong written and verbal communication skills, with the ability to understand technical concepts outside of their specialty and explain them to non-specialists

 • Excellent organizational skills and ability to manage multiple projects simultaneously